MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/what-tax-will-i-be-charged.md

 In the United States and Canada, various tax rates apply depending on your location.
 In Puerto Rico, local Value-Added Tax (VAT) charges apply.

-If your billing is done by Microsoft Corporation ([see your invoice](view-your-bill-or-invoice.md)), and you signed up for Office 365 outside of the United States, Canada, and Puerto Rico, then tax is generally not charged.
+If your billing is done by Microsoft Corporation ([see your invoice](view-your-bill-or-invoice.md)), and you signed up for Microsoft 365 outside of the United States, Canada, and Puerto Rico, then tax is generally not charged.

 ## Related articles